Carrot Cake with Buttermilk Glaze Recipe

 - 1/2 teaspoon baking soda

 - 1 teaspoon vanilla

 - 1. Sift together flour, soda, cinnamon and salt; set aside.
 Beat eggs in bowl until lemon-colored; beat in the sugar, oil, buttermilk and vanilla.
 Stir in flour mixture; stir in the pineapple, carrots, nuts and coconut.
-Pour into lightly greased 13-in. x 9-in. baking pan.
+Pour into lightly greased 13x9-in. baking pan.

-- 2. Bake at 350° for 55-60 minutes or until a toothpick inserted near the center comes out clean.
+- 2. Bake at 350° for 55-60 minutes or until a toothpick inserted in the center comes out clean.